kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do.md

 - [ ] Leverage TypeScript to lock down and document all known flags for each type of flagged entity (actor, NPC, vehicle, Item)

+## Vehicle Sheet

+- [ ] Port the existing sheet
+- [ ] Get with SaltyJ to resolve issues
+- [ ] Resolve existing github issues with vehicles
+- [ ] Query the group for possible improvements

 ## Security